MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/ml-slider/readme.txt

 The format is based on [Keep a Changelog recommendations](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.50.0] - 01 Nov, 2023 =

+* ADDED: Click to copy shortcode on slideshow list, #684;
+* FIXED: When deleting slideshows in bulk a deprecation notice is displayed, #690;
+* FIXED: Error when hovering on Preview icon, #674;
+* FIXED: Italian, Spanish and French translation updates, #667, #715;
+* FIXED: Fatal error in PHP 8+ when slideshow height or width is missing, #736;
+* CHANGED: Move Nivo, Coin and RSlides to a "Legacy" setting, #604;
+* CHANGED: Move Loop Setting to Free and added Pro label on Navigation Setting, #676;
+* CHANGED: Update Settings title to Option on Edit Slideshow Page, #678;
+* CHANGED: Put back shortcode section on Edit Slideshow Page, #669;
+* CHANGED: Disable the "Edit Slideshow" link by default, #682;
+* CHANGED: Improve export guidelines, #665;

 = [3.40.0] - 27 Sep, 2023 =